 Causes and Risk Factors for Gout

 Gout is caused by the buildup of uric acid in the joints.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, approximately 18% of people who develop gout have a family history of the condition.
-Diseases and conditions that increase the risk include diabetes, obesity, kidney disease, and sickle cell anemia.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, approximately 18 percent of people who develop gout have a family history of the condition.

 Regularly drinking alcohol interferes with the removal of uric acid from the body and can increase the risk for developing gout.
 Other risk factors include the following: